All applicants applying for the B.Des. and GDPD programmes must fulfill criteria of both age and education qualification.

 - Applicants under overseas (supernumerary) category fall outside the ambit of seats reserved for the OBC-NCL, SC, ST, EWS and PwD categories and are required to pay the fees as per Overseas fees structure.

 - Applicants holding OCI and PIO card will have to apply only under the Overseas (supernumerary) category.

 - Non-Resident Indians (NRIs) holding an Indian passport are not eligible to apply under the Overseas (supernumerary) category and will have to apply as Indian nationals.

 - Candidates will be offered admission to NID based on the final merit list of the Overseas (supernumerary) category, which will be prepared after all the stages of the admission process have been completed.
-Only those candidates with the score of 50 percentile and above will be eligible for the admission to NID.

 - To accept the offer of admission, overseas candidates are required to visit the relevant NID campus in person, as per the schedule.
 At this time, candidates will be required to produce the following documents along with their self-attested photocopies:

 - Self-attested copy of the relevant pages of their valid passport.